 (d) Lesser setback requirements for research and technology area internal to research and technology districts; criteria for determination.
-The development review committee planning director may recommend approval of a setback of less than 50 feet as specified in section 24-47268 (c) above, for those areas of a research and technology district that are internal to a research and technology district.
-A setback reduction may be eligible for review by the development review committee planning director only if the following criteria are met:
+The planning director may recommend approval of a setback of less than 50 feet as specified in section 24-468 (c) above, for those areas of a research and technology district that are internal to a research and technology district.
+A setback reduction may be eligible for review by the planning director only if the following criteria are met:

-- The proposed setback, by substitution of technique or design, will achieve results which clearly satisfy the overall purposes and intent of the setback requirement of this section and the intent of section 24-86 article II, division 4 of this chapter (Landscaping and Tree Preservation Requirements); - (2) The proposed setback shall have no additional adverse impact on adjacent properties or public areas; and - (3) The proposed setback will not result in detrimental impacts to the orderly development or character of the area, the environment, sound engineering or planning practice, or the goals, objectives, strategies and policies of the Comprehensive Plan.
+- (1) The proposed setback, by substitution of technique or design, will achieve results which clearly satisfy the overall purposes and intent of the setback requirement of this section and the intent of article II, division 4 of this chapter (Landscaping and tree preservation requirements); - (2) The proposed setback shall have no additional adverse impact on adjacent properties or public areas; and - (3) The proposed setback will not result in detrimental impacts to the orderly development or character of the area, the environment, sound engineering or planning practice, or the goals, objectives, strategies and policies of the Comprehensive Plan.

-The development review committee planning director may recommend approval of a reduction to section 24-47268 (c) upon finding that one or more of the following criteria are met:
+The planning director may recommend approval of a reduction to section 24-468 (c) upon finding that one or more of the following criteria are met: